How long will your products last?

 What is the difference between cured and uncured?

 The “uncured” designation is required by the USDA – but it isn’t entirely accurate.
 The nitrate sources are celery juice and sea salt rather than sodium nitrite – the same result is reached and the flavor is nearly identical.
 We agree with those who advocate for calling use of these natural ingredients “naturally cured.”

 What is the source of the casing for your products?

-All of our Sticks have a collagen casings that is made from the inner layer of beef hide.
+All of our Sticks have a collagen casing that is made from the inner layer of beef hide.

 Our Bacon Hot Dogs use a natural lamb casing.
 Our Pork Sausages use a natural pork casing.